Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Generalized Feller semigroups and processes

+From now on $\rho$ shall always denote an admissible weight function.
 For completeness we start by putting definitions for general Banach space valued functions, although in the sequel we shall only deal with $\mathbb{R}$-valued functions: let $Z$ be a Banach space with norm ${\lVert \cdot \rVert}_Z $.
 The vector space

 of $ Z $-valued functions $ f $ equipped with the norm

 is a Banach space itself.
 It is also clear that for $Z$-valued bounded continuous functions the continuous embedding $\mathrm{C}_b(X;Z)\subset\mathrm{B}^\rho(X;Z)$ holds true, where we consider the supremum norm on bounded continuous functions, i.e. $\sup_{x \in X}\|f(x)\|$. \begin{definition} We define $\mathcal{B}^{\rho}(X;Z)$ as the closure of $\mathrm{C}_b(X;Z)$ in $\mathrm{B}^{\rho}(X;Z)$.
 The normed space $\mathcal{B}^{\rho}(X;Z)$ is a Banach space. \end{definition}